openstack-archive/fuel-library/docs/pages/0020-how-it-works.rst

 .. contents:: :local:

-Fuel provides the following bits and pieces:
+Fuel provides the following important bits in order to streamline the process of installing and managing OpenStack:

+* Automation & instructions to install master node with Puppet Master and Cobbler
-* Snippets & kickstart files for Cobbler
+* Snippets, kickstart and preseed files for Cobbler
 * Puppet manifests for all OpenStack components

-In order to use Fuel, one must supply configuration -- description of physical nodes, layout of OpenStack components, as well as desired OpenStack settings.
+In order to use Fuel, one must create a master node first.
+Then configuration must be supplied for an OpenStack installation -- description of physical nodes, layout of OpenStack components, as well as desired OpenStack settings.
 After that Fuel automatically performs deployment according to the reference architecture with built-in high availability for OpenStack components.

-After configuration is in place, Fuel automatically performs bare metal provisioning of hardware nodes and setup of OpenStack cloud:
+It performs bare metal provisioning of hardware nodes first, and then does installation and setup of an OpenStack cloud:

 .. image:: https://docs.google.com/drawings/pub?id=15vTTG2_575M7-kOzwsYyDmQrMgCPT2joLF2Cgiyzv7Q&w=678&h=617